-That amount of poison would have made Salisbury and beyond uninhabitable for 50 years.
+That amount of poison would have made Salisbury uninhabitable for 50 years.

 Let’s suppose for a moment that the assassins had broken the bottle accidentally and the poison was released.
 Or let’s imagine the very real probability that the bottle would have been broken at or en route to a landfill.
 The result would have been a catastrophe of such size that it could have started a Cold War with every Western country against Russia.
 Would the Russian Government have sent assassins with an amount of poison that risked such an outcome?
 It seems barely credible.